A source of supply held in reserve, which is useful to man or can be transformed into a more valuable and useful item for mankind.

-Natural resource: A Natural resource is a source obtained from nature.
+A Natural resource is a source obtained from nature.

-The three R's to save natural resources:-
+The three R's to save natural resources:

-Pollution in GANGA
+Pollution in Ganga

 - It is being turned into a drain by more than a hundred towns and cities in Uttar Pradesh, Bihar and West Bengal.

-- It has been treated as a symbol of purity but today it is very much polluted due to following factors.
+- It has been treated as a symbol of purity but today it is very much polluted due to the following factors: